tariq-abdulghani/github-demo/README.md

 * git restore --staged < file >..." to unstage.
 * git restore < file >..." to discard changes in working directory

+* git checkout < commit_id > **is safe to use**
+* git revert < commit_id >
+>reverts only that commit.
+* git reset < commit_id >
+>restores the project to that commit all commits after are removed

+>As said, using the reset command on your HEAD branch is a quite drastic action: it will remove any commits (on this branch) that came after the specified revision.
+If you're sure that this is what you want, everything is fine.
+>However, there is also a "safer" way in case you'd prefer leaving your current HEAD branch untouched.
+Since "branches" are so cheap and easy in Git, we can easily create a new branch which starts at that old revision:

+* git checkout -b old-project-state 0ad5a7a6

 ## Moving / Deleting files:
 * git mv < old_name > < new_name >
 * git rm < file_name > #removes file that is tracked